 - Change up the cleaning rags throughout the day to reduce bacteria build-up.

 - Empty the garbage cans in the bathrooms, kitchen, and anywhere else.

 The end of the night is the perfect opportunity to deep clean any areas that may have been missed throughout the day.
 This includes spraying down and wiping every menu, tabletops, and chairs, countertops, and high traffic areas.
 Also sweeping and mopping the floors.

 The bathrooms will need a more thorough cleaning once the restaurant is closed.
-This includes mopping the floors with disinfectant, wiping down each stall door, deep cleaning the toilets, sinks, and countertops.
+This includes mopping the floors with disinfectant, wiping down each stall door, and deep cleaning the toilets, sinks, and countertops.

-The kitchen will need to be deep cleaned, including the deep fryers, the grills, sanitize all preparation tables, slicers, cutting boards, microwaves, utensils, and walk-in fridges.
+The kitchen will need to be deep cleaned, including the deep fryers, and the grills, and sanitize all preparation tables, slicers, cutting boards, microwaves, utensils, and walk-in fridges.
 Cover all food in the fridge and freezer with plastic wrap and a written date.
 Sweep then mop the kitchen floor and floor mats last to ensure cleanliness.

 Throw all laundry including chefs aprons, cleaning rags, and dirty laundry in a linen bag to be picked up by a linen cleaning company.

 If applicable, clean the barista machine to remove the coffee ground buildup and other areas that may have bacteria.